Lean on these three, simple ideas to craft a valuable message worthy of great, lasting SEO results.

 The Title Should Tell Them What You Are Going To Tell Them

 Is it three simple ideas to help with SEO outreach?
 Cool, that should be the title then.
-Whatever it is, you are not going to get many visitors if its not clear what they gain from following your story/post/blog.
-Make sure that your clients, readers, or customers know what they are getting into.
-There is nothing worse than digging past a sales pitch for what was described in the title.
-Be clear, and stick to your topic.
+Whatever it is, you are not going to get many visitors to stay on your page if it is not clear what they are actually getting from you.
+Remember, time on page is a heavy weighted metric for search engines.
+Make sure that your visitors know what they are getting into so they won't leave.
+Be clear, and stick to your topic, there is nothing worse than digging past a sales pitch before being able to get what you want.
 If people like the content, they will explore your site and discover your value.
-You have a few seconds to gain interest and even fewer to lose it.
+You have a few seconds to gain interest and it only takes a few to lose it.
 So, start with why your visitors decided to listen to you.

 Tell Them Something Meaningful

 This is ,actually, the hardest part.
 “Telling them” means telling them something useful.
 You have to speak for at least, underline at least, 300-500 words, and they all better be good.
 Give your visitors something to think about or information they need to make a better decision in the future.
 Your goal is visitors find the information useful and will not want to check Facebook for a better article.
 This sometimes means giving people a reason to visit your site even if its not to pay you.
 The good news is, if they come looking for your product/service/good in the future, they might remember you gave them three simple steps to solve that outreach problem they had.